Adieu Ventoux

 Three paved roads wind their way to the summit of Mont Ventoux—Bédoin, Malaucène, and Sault.
 Each is a test of endurance, a path of toil and revelation.
 To ride one is to ascend to a sacred plane.
 To ride all three in a day is madness.
 Those who dare are called Les Cinglés du Ventoux—the Crazies of Ventoux.
 The name fits.
 You have to be a little unhinged to look at a mountain like that and think, once isn’t enough.

-I had spent six months living in its orbit as a cycling guide, waiting for my moment.
-Dwelling in its shadow, I felt its gaze upon my back wherever I went.
+I spent six months living in its orbit as a cycling guide, waiting for my moment.
+Dwelling in its shadow.
+Wherever I went, felt its gaze upon my back.
 My days became consumed with a kind of private liturgy.
 If I wasn’t climbing it, I sought traces of it elsewhere.
 I poured over medieval maps that mark the tiny farmsteads and forgotten dwellings scattered across its flanks.
 I traced my finger to Jas de Reynard—close to today’s Chalet Reynard, the bustling waypoint on the southern ascent.
-A vein of life there long before its Tour de France story.
+Following a vein of life that flowed their long before its Tour de France story.

-In my first encounter with Ventoux in 2022 There was no strategy, no training plan — only raw determination and blissful naivety.
-I dismissed advice to eat on the way up, and with 6km to go my legs solidified into concrete pistons.
+When I first encountered Ventoux in 2022, there was no strategy, no training plan — just raw determination and blissful naivety.
+Dismissing advice to eat on the way up, my legs solidified into concrete pistons with 4km to go.
 Each revolution heavier than the last.
-I clung on—tucking in behind another cyclist for shelter, and inched my way towards the white tower at the summit.
-By the day’s end, despite my aching muscles, I was already wondering when I could do it again.
-Something had stirred inside of me.
+I clung on—tucking in behind another for shelter, and inched my way towards the white tower at the summit.
+Something stirred inside of me that day.
+I knew I would return.

 From Bédoin

-I set out from Bédoin at 9 a.m., the road empty and temperatures hovering around 11°C. With a pain au chocolate still warm tucked in my back pocket, I wound my way upwards past the vineyards and orchards that thrive in Ventoux’s Mediterranean foothills.
-I resisted the temptation to give in to the excitement flooding my mind, urging my legs to go faster.
+I set out from Bédoin at 9 a.m., the road empty and temperatures hovering around 11°C. With a pain au chocolate still warm tucked in my back pocket, I wound my way upwards past the vineyards and orchards that thrive in the Mediterranean foothills.
+I fought hard to resist the temptation to give in to the excitement flooding my mind and urging my legs to go faster.
+The mental game had started, even if the physical had yet to kick off.

-The Saint-Estève hairpin at kilometre six brought welcome relief from this mental game.
-The early anxious, early kilometres were over.
+I couldn’t help but smile as the road banked hard, and slammed upwards.
+The infamous Saint-Estève hairpin at 6km brought nothing but relief to me.
+Because it meant that the early anxious, early kilometres were over.
 It was time for the forest.
 The gradient, a merciless 10%, demanded no strategy, no doubts about whether to push more or less, just a steady constant, rhythm.
 Thoughts of the summit disappeared—out of sight, out of mind.
-A green tunnel of oak, pine and cedar encased me.
-My ragged breathing echoes the life that thrives here in this montane zone.
-Between 600 and 1,400m, grass grows by the roadside; hungry trees reach skyward.
+A tunnel of oak, pine and cedar encased me.
+Between 600 and 1,400m, grass still grows by the roadside and hungry trees reach skyward.
+Only my ragged breathing broke the silence.

 I trundled on, held by its sheltering boughs.
-Just after kilometre 11, the forest thins and the white tower emerges.
-It vanished as quickly as it appeared and I was plunged back into the green tunnel, but whatever peace I’d managed to find was rent apart.
-That glimpse reminded me of exactly how far I had yet to go.
+Just after 11km, the forest thinned and the white tower emerged.
+It vanished as quickly as it appeared and I was plunged back into the tunnel, but whatever peace I’d scrounged was rent apart.
+That fleeting glimpse reminding me of exactly how far I had yet to go.

 The relentless 10% gradient started to burn as I crawled my way closer to Chalet Reynard.
-For context of just how slow I was going, it was on this section that in spring, a butterfly landed on my handlebars.
-It brought a fleeting distraction; many rare species thrive in Ventoux’s unique biosphere.
-In summer, the butterflies were replaced by large, black flies— and trust me, nothing brings you back to earth more abruptly that the realisation that you are a taxi for small insects.
+My pace slowed and I recalled a butterfly landing on my handlebar here in the Spring.
+It was a welcome distraction; many rare species thrive in Ventoux’s unique biosphere.
+In Summer, that butterfly was replaced by large, black flies and I bore my task of insect taxi with less enthusiasm.

+After Chalet Reynard, the first few kilometres are deceptive—the gradient eases, coaxing a faster cadence, convincing my legs the worst is over.
 Stripped bare by the Mistral and the hands of medieval shipbuilders, I was at the mercy of the mountain.
-After Chalet Reynard, the first few kilometres are deceptive—the gradient eases, coaxing a faster cadence, convincing my legs the worst is over.
 Ahead, the white tower appears and disappears, each switchback a teasing mirage.
 My legs are doing all they can, and now it’s my mind that must fight.
-Past the three-kilometer-to-summit marker, it’s back into the coliseum of suffering endured in the forest, now intensified by altitude and exposure.
+Past the 3-km-to-summit marker, it’s back into the coliseum of suffering endured in the forest, now intensified by altitude and exposure.
 On a good day, the sun is merciful and the wind light.
-On an ordinary day, the wind slams into you at every bend; known to have reached 320 kph at the summit.
-In summer, the sun reflecting off white limestone traps you in a brutal yet beautiful amphitheater.
-Now in autumn, my body sweats and shivers at the same time.
+On an ordinary day, the wind slams into you at every bend.
+In Summer, the sun reflecting off white limestone traps you in a brutal yet beautiful amphitheater.
+Now in Autumn, my body sweats and shivers at the same time.

 I wasted no time at the summit, scarfing down my pain au choc and descending to Malaucène before I could change my mind.
 Icy gusts snagged at my throat and my fingers, numb already, groped for the brakes.